vanloc1808/mlx-server-OAI-compat/README.md

 ```

 Parameters:
-- `--model-path`: Path to the model directory
+- `--model-path`: Path to the model directory (only supports mlx models for now)
 - `--max-concurrency`: Maximum number of concurrent requests (default: 1)
 - `--queue-timeout`: Request timeout in seconds (default: 300)
 - `--queue-size`: Maximum queue size for pending requests (default: 100)